Categories

 To calculate your gross profit for your Etsy business, take your total revenue and subtract your cost of goods sold.

-When you first calculate it, it can be quite thrilling to see how much money has gone through your hands!
+When you first calculate it, it can be pretty thrilling to see how much money has gone through your hands!

 Net Profit: Etsy Business Stats That Matter